Create a child-friendly felt nativity set that grows with your family. Free printable patterns for an interactive Christmas tradition!

 - Freezer paper, this is what I use

-- Pattern templates offered as a Free Printable (provided below)
+- Pattern templates offered as a Free Printable to all my subscribers (provided below)

 - Basic crafting supplies (needle and thread, markers, snippet of yarn, a scrap of iron-on interfacing (you know, those kinds of things)